nlohr1/BOM-List-with-JS-inserted-and-clickable-Pictures/README.md

 # BOM-List with clickable Pictures
-Electronic Schematics list with "Bill of Materials", with (manually) inserted pictures, made clickable.
+Electronic Schematics list with "Bill of Materials", with (manually) inserted pictures, made clickable per CSS and JS-Script.

-To create a BOM-List, each CAD-Program has its own Output-format, mostly (text-)CSS-format, although it's also possible to use item-lists in a HTML-File.
-Advantages: Readable in each Browser and using also images, inserted in a one-file only (not as usually spreaded over the internet)...
+To create a BOM-List, each CAD-Program has its own Output-format, mostly (text-)CSS-format, although programs also may output item-lists per HTML-File.
+Advantages of this format: Readable in each Browser and able to use images, inserted in one-file only (not as usually spreaded over the internet)...

-For this I used the ability (known from E-Mails in eml-file-format (MIME) to insert pictures in this Base64-format **inside** one html-file.
-This format uses 64 characters of the ASCII-table, so beeing typeable and "printable" (on printer and on screen), used also inserting images or symbols in any html-file.
+For this I used the ability (known from E-Mails in eml-file-format (MIME) to insert pictures in this HTML Base64-format **inside** the given html-file.
+This format uses 64 characters of the ASCII-table, so beeing "typeable and printable" (also on screen), beeing able not only to insert a Image-Link but images or symbols directly into any html-file.

-To create a HTML-(BOM-)file for that purpose, I modified a Eagle .ulp-script to be able to generate a html-file with a table-cell at the begin of each row, here named "Eagle-BOM-List-Export to txt- css- or html-file.ulp" But also each other BOM-(item-)file from other programs may be used, beeing in html-format and surrounding the inserted picture-data with a simple <div>-box.
+To create a HTML-(BOM-)file for that purpose, I modified a Eagle .ulp-script to be able to generate a html-file *with a table-cell at the begin of each row*, here named

+"Eagle-BOM-List-Export to txt- css- or html-file.ulp"

+Other BOM-(item-)files generated from other programs may also be used, beeing in html-format and surrounding the inserted picture-data with a blank <div>-box.

-To transform a picture into a base64-format it's possible to insert it via "drag and drop", loading the html-file into a HTML-Editor, f.ex. using my online HTML-Editor @ www.nlohrmann.de (see help-file there clicking "?" or pressing F1-key).
+To transform a picture into a base64-format it's possible to insert it via simply "drag and drop", loading the html-file into a HTML-Editor, f.ex. using my online HTML-Editor @ www.nlohrmann.de (see help-file there clicking "?" or pressing keyboards F1-key).

-Using the provided html-file example it's possible to insert a picture into a <div>-box in each row, resulting in a small symbol (placed here at begin of each row).
+Using the provided html-file example it's possible to insert a picture into the <div>-box in each row, resulting in a small symbol (placed here at begin of each row).
 To hold the item-list in a overviewable format, each line has a proposed height of 20px, so also each picture has to be as small as 20px (height), therefore mostly not beeing possible to